Allenz5/AI-Engineer-Tutorial/README.md

 - **Process**: Similar to Phase 1
 - **Objective**: Fine-tune the model so the LLM can perform vision-language tasks
 - **Optimization**: **Both the projector and the LLM** are trained.
 Parameter-efficient tuning methods like **LoRA** can be applied to accelerate and stabilize training.

+BLIP-2 follows a similar three-module structure: an image encoder, a vision-language connector (Q-Former), and a language model.
+Q-Former acts as a lightweight transformer module that bridges the gap between the image encoder the language model.
+Its core design involves **learnable queries** that extract high-level semantic information from noisy image embeddings.
+The process includes: **Cross-attention**: The learnable query tokens attend to the frozen image embeddings output by the CLIP image encoder, **Self-attention**: The query tokens interact with each other to refine the representation, **Feed-forward network (FFN)**: The processed queries are passed through an FFN, **Projection layer**: A linear layer projects the output into the embedding space used by the LLM.
+The intuition is that each query learns to focus on specific aspects of the image, such as "What objects are present?"

+#### Phase 1: Projector Alignment
+In the first training stage, BLIP-2 proposes three objectives to train Q-Former while keeping the image encoder and language model frozen:
+1. **Image-Text Contrastive Learning**
+   - Similar to CLIP.
+   - A text encoder converts captions into embeddings.
+   - The Q-Former is trained so that its image embeddings align with the corresponding text embeddings.
+2. **Image-Text Matching**
+   - A text encoder embeds captions.
+   - A binary classifier predicts whether an image-text pair matches based on the alignment between image and text embeddings.
+3. **Image Caption Generation Loss**
+   - A frozen lightweight text decoder is used to generate captions from the image embeddings output by Q-Former.
+   - The loss is computed against ground-truth captions.
+   - Only the Q-Former (and possibly the image encoder) is trained, so that the generated embeddings are more compatible with the decoder.

+#### Phase 2: Instruction Tuning

 ### Gemini Multimodality
 ### Ernie4.5 Multimodality
 ### Cross-attention